Author: Edward Conard

 If increased wealth spurs the incentive to invest income, then every 40 cents of incremental income is captured by society.
 Some proponents of income redistribution argue for a progressive consumption tax and conciliatory reduction in taxes on investment.

 Although, if the rich feel as if consumption is the real return on bearing risk, then they will no longer feel the need to put valuable equity to work.
-“With diminished payoffs for
+“With diminished payoffs for risk-taking, workers might head to the beach rather than bearing the burden of increased responsibility, as they have in Europe.”

 If we as a society view income redistribution as social insurance, then we must ensure that those receiving the benefits are able to pay the actual cost of the premium.
 The United States will cease to become prosperous if we heavily tax those willing to prune the economy by providing the same level of governmental services despite contribution.